 Barriere and the Lower North Thompson Valley have plenty of camping from walk-in wilderness camping to all the comforts of home in an RV park.
 For those who love to really get away from it all, there are provincial campsites that are only accessible by boat.
 Most are accessible by paved, gravel and dirt roads.

-It is recommended you make a reservation for camping in Provincial Parks and private campgrounds in the North Thompson.
+It is recommended you make a reservation for camping in Provincial Parks.
+To find private RV Parks and campgrounds contact the Visitor Centre nearest your destination in the North Thompson.

 Resorts and Lodges

 Many of the resorts and lodges in the Lower North Thompson Valley have camping and RV sites.
 Some are dedicated to fishing, while others are there for you to just sit back, relax and marvel at all the nature around you.